Important Member Information

 You and each member of your family will receive an ID card.
 At top, you'll find your name, identification number and your plan name.
 Below on the left are numbers that help us process your pharmacy claims.

-On the back of the card you'll find helpful contact numbers for our Customer Service Center and our Consulting Nurse Service.
+On the back of the card you'll find contact numbers for Member Services and our Consulting Nurse Service.

 Use your ID number to: